You can probably name a few popular brands that have achieved a cult following of repeat customers.

 - Do something good in the world

-Return customer and repeat customer are different but related terms.
+Repeat customer and return customer are different but related terms.

-- Repeat customer refers to someone who has purchased from your brand time and time again and is considered a loyal customer.
+- Repeat customers are people who buy from you time and time again and would be considered loyal customers.

 We know that customer retention is cheaper than customer acquisition.
 In fact, a 5 percent increase in retention correlates with at least a 25 percent increase in profit according to Bain & Company.